SNOMED-Documents/snomed-editorial-guide/procedure-attributes.md

   * Structures, grafts, and tissue lesions (e.g. cysts, neoplasms, abscesses, wounds, warts, aneurysms, herniations, oral clefts, etc.) are considered removal of the site, use _Procedure site - Direct._
   * Devices, calculi, thrombi, foreign bodies, and other non-tissue entities from the structure, use _Procedure site - Indirect._

+Procedures are not necessarily categorized by site.

 ### Use of Structure of <anatomical structure> vs. Entire <anatomical structure> as value of the Procedure site attributes

 Structure of <anatomical structure> rather than Entire <anatomical structure> should be used as the value for procedure site attributes, except where the procedure FSN explicitly specified that the entire structure is the object of the procedure.